Research

 My research covers three related substantive areas:

-1. Policing in Divided Societies: How does the demographic makeup and organization of the police affect prospects for peace in divided societies?
+Policing in Divided Societies: How does the demographic makeup and organization of the police affect prospects for peace in divided societies?
 I explore the role of group-based representation on minority and dominant group attitudes towards one another, the quality of police service provision, and prospects for peace.
-I focus primarily on Iraq and Israel, with additional coauthored research in the United States.
+This line of research focuses mainly on Iraq and Israel, with additional coauthored research in the United States.

 I also work on methodology surrounding the use of surveys for measuring sensitive topics, both for academic audiences and for practitioners of PVE/CVE.